kadivetikavya/PROJECTS/End-to-end CICD/README.md

 2. Click on + NEW APP.<br>
 3. Fill in the application details:<br>
    a.
 Application Name: my-app<br>
    b.
-Project: default
+Project: default<br>
    c.
 Sync Policy: Automatic<br>
    d.
 Check Prune Resources and Self Heal for a fully automated GitOps experience.<br>
-4. Configure the Source:
+4. Configure the Source:<br>
    a.
 Repository URL: The URL of your Config Repo (e.g.,https://github.com/your-github-username/my-app-config.git).<br>
    b.
-Revision: HEAD (or your main branch name).
+Revision: HEAD (or your main branch name).<br>
    c.
 Path: The path to the manifests for this specific application (e.g., my-app).<br>
-5. Configure the Destination:
+5. Configure the Destination:<br>
    a.
 Cluster URL: https://kubernetes.default.svc (for in-cluster deployment).<br>
    b.
 Namespace: The Kubernetes namespace where you want to deploy the app (e.g.,production).
-Ensure this namespace exists.
+Ensure this namespace exists.<br>
 6. Click the CREATE button.<br>

 ## Project Conclusion
-By following these phases, an organization can establish a highly automated, secure, and efficient workflow for developing and deploying containerized applications on Kubernetes.<br>
+By following these phases, an organization can establish a highly automated, secure, and efficient workflow for developing and deploying containerized applications on Kubernetes.